Monday, 23 January 2023

 This trail is closed due to storm damage.

 Since the 1990s, ospreys have been coming to the Tweed Valley to breed.
 The Tweed Valley Osprey Project works to make sure they’re protected and can find good places to nest.
 In the Tweed Valley Wild Watch centre view a summary of the 2019 nest footage through a short presentation video created by one of the volunteers.
-Up to date information from the various migration journeys can be found at tweedvalleyospreys.com.
+Follow the Project's Facebook page at:www.facebook.com/tweedvalleyospreyproject

 Dogs are welcome in the visitor centre and café.
 There's water and sheltered tie-up points outside the café.